nvidia-holoscan/holoscan-sdk/docs/deployment_stack.md

-NVIDIA Holoscan accelerates deployment of production-quality applications by providing a set of **OpenEmbedded** build recipes and reference configurations that can be leveraged to customize and build Holoscan-compatible Linux4Tegra (L4T) embedded board support packages (BSP) on Holoscan Developer Kits.
+NVIDIA Holoscan accelerates deployment of production-quality applications by providing a set of **OpenEmbedded** build recipes and reference configurations that can be leveraged to customize and build Holoscan-compatible Linux4Tegra (L4T) embedded board support packages (BSP) on the NVIDIA IGX Developer Kits.

 [Holoscan OpenEmbedded/Yocto recipes](https://github.com/nvidia-holoscan/meta-tegra-holoscan) add
-OpenEmbedded recipes and sample build configurations to build BSPs for NVIDIA Holoscan Developer Kits that feature support for discrete GPUs (dGPU), AJA Video Systems I/O boards, and the Holoscan SDK.
+OpenEmbedded recipes and sample build configurations to build BSPs for the NVIDIA IGX Developer Kit that feature support for discrete GPUs (dGPU), AJA Video Systems I/O boards, and the Holoscan SDK.
-These BSPs are built on a developer's host machine and are then flashed onto a Holoscan Developer Kit using provided scripts.
+These BSPs are built on a developer's host machine and are then flashed onto the NVIDIA IGX Developer Kit using provided scripts.

 There are two options available to set up a build environment and start building Holoscan BSP images using OpenEmbedded.